-If you are tired of tours on asphalt and paved roads, this tour is for you!.
-The Judean Desert cascades in stunningly beautiful Biblical landscapes to the area of the Dead Sea.
-It is dotted with magnificent and significant archaeological gems, nature reserve sand Bedouin encampments.
-Above all, being close to Jerusalem, its highlights can all be reached in a one- day guided tour, in a 4×4 vehicle.
+If you are tired of traditional tours on paved roads, this tour is for you!
+The Judean Desert cascades in stunningly beautiful biblical landscapes to the area of the Dead Sea.
+It is dotted with significant archaeological gems, nature reserves and Bedouin settlements.
+Above all, being close to Jerusalem, its highlights can all be reached in a one-day guided tour, via a 4×4 vehicle.

 Are you ready for an adventure?

 Tracking Ancient Monastic Cells